Table of Contents

 }

-Now that we have our ListDataModel, then we can implement the Query, which now need to inherit from DataQueryListBase<TModel, TDomainModel, TListModel>.
+Now that we have our ListDataModel, we can implement the Query, which needs to inherit from DataQueryListBase<TModel, TDomainModel, TListModel>:

 public sealed class PagesByParentIdQuery : DataQueryListBase<PageDataModel, Page, SubPagesListDataModel>